Annas-Furquan-Pasha/DistanceVectorRouting-DVR/README.md

 Here is a demostration of Distance Vector Routing Algorithm in Computer Networks

-To find a Routing Table for each Node : Floyd Warshall(All pair shortest path) Algorithm is used
+To find a Routing Table for each Node : Floyd Warshall(All pair shortest path) algorithm is used